meetjestad/mjs_backend_design/README.md

 	docker-compose up -d

 This creates a number of related docker containers, whose names are prefixed with the name of the current directory.
-On startup, the kafka clients will likely show some errors in the logs, since kafka needs a few seconds to initialize and start, but they should recover automatically (and silently).
+On startup, the redis clients will likely show some errors in the logs, since redis needs a few seconds to initialize and start, but they should recover automatically (and silently).

-To view logs, e.g. of the kafka producer (TTN client):
+To view logs, e.g. of the redis producer (TTN client):

-	docker logs -f mjsbackenddesign_ttn-kafka-producer_1
+	docker logs -f mjsbackenddesign_ttn-redis-producer_1

-Or of the the kafka decoder (Mongodb writer):
+Or of the the redis decoder (Mongodb writer):

-	docker logs -f mjs_backend_design_ttn-kafka-decoder_1
+	docker logs -f mjs_backend_design_ttn-redis-decoder_1

-To view the data in a kafka queue, you can run a commandline consumer inside the kafka container:
+To view the data in a redis queue, you can run a commandline consumer inside the redis container:

-	docker exec -it mjsbackenddesign_kafka_1 kafka-console-consumer --bootstrap-server localhost:9092 --topic ttndata.meet-je-stad-test
+	docker exec -it mjsbackenddesign_redis_1 redis-console-consumer --bootstrap-server localhost:6379 --topic ttndata.meet-je-stad-test

 Add `--from-beginning` to see all historical data, rather than just new data as it comes in.